-3) Pay Yourself First – I learned early on in my career that you need to pay yourself first in the form of savings for retirement and investments.
+3) Paid Myself First – I learned early on in my career that I had to pay myself first in the form of savings for retirement and investments.
 I have maxed out my 401K for years now, and I now front load it and max it out by March.
-My wife and I own an investment condo and are always looking for other places to put our money to work.
-This also means that I don’t drive a fancy car and we live in a house that is significantly less than we can afford.
+My wife and I owned an investment condo and are always looking for other places to put our money to work.
+To accomplish this, I don’t drive a fancy car and we live in a house that is significantly less than we can afford.
 We live well below our means, and strive to save 50% of our income.

-This doesn’t mean your standard of living is degraded.
+This doesn’t mean my standard of living is degraded.
 The perfect example is the house we bought three years ago.
-Instead of buying in Orange County, where we were approved for a $750K loan, we opted to move inland and buy a huge house for $370,000, less than 50% of the loan we were offered (today our mortgage is less than 8% of our gross income).
+Instead of buying in Orange County, California, where we were approved for a $750K loan, we opted to move inland and buy a less expensive – but huge – house for $370,000, less than 50% of the loan we were offered (today our mortgage is less than 8% of our gross income).
 Cheaper housing lead to increased disposable income, which increased the funds available for both investments and the things we enjoy.
 By not being “house poor,” our standard of living actually increased.

 Growing up I promised myself that I would never be anything like my parents and that I would not take the opportunities in this country for granted.
 I found people that were where I wanted to be.
-I studied them intently and listened to advice that was so generously given.
+I studied them intently and listened to the advice that was so generously given.
 I’ve been fortunate to find many mentors to help me along the way.
 Don’t personally know anyone to model?
 Read the books of giants, and stand on their shoulders by implementing their strategies.
 Success leaves clues.
 I believe there is a bit of luck in every success, but luck is found at the intersection of preparedness and opportunity.
 If you never prepare yourself by doing the work and making the investment of time and effort, you will never be “lucky.”